Saying “no” to a job offer isn’t always easy, but it’s often the right thing to do for your career.

 Various benefits are assessed in “7 First-Rate Job Benefits — Besides the Retirement Plan.”

 4. The job doesn’t provide a good work-life balance

 Working hard at a job can help get you ahead.
 However, if you find yourself working so much that you have no time for friends, family or hobbies, you won’t be happy with your new job.
 Eventually, the quality of your work could suffer.

-“Although it may sound like a good idea to work excessively to make more money, it could negatively affect your productivity and physical and mental health over long periods of time,” Maria Espinola, a clinical psychologist at the University of Cincinnati College of Medicine, tells Money Talks News.
+“Although it may sound like a good idea to work excessively to make more money, it could negatively affect your productivity and physical and mental health over long periods of time,” Maria Espinola, assistant professor in the Department of Psychiatry and Behavioral Neuroscience at the University of Cincinnati College of Medicine, tells Money Talks News.

 5. You can’t get straight answers

 The pay may be good, but if you can’t get straight answers about what your duties will be, what benefits you’ll receive or other important issues, it’s time to look elsewhere.

 There are lots of reasons why an employer might not be forthcoming with information about a job.
 None of them are good.